PrefectHQ/prefect/docs/tutorial/workers.md

 Prefect will build a custom Docker image containing your workflow code that the worker can use to dynamically spawn Docker containers whenever this workflow needs to run.

 !!! note "What Dockerfile?"
     In this example, Prefect generates a Dockerfile for you that will build an image based off of one of Prefect's published images.
-The generated Dockerfile will copy the current directory into the Docker images and install any dependencies listed in a `requirements.txt` file.
+The generated Dockerfile will copy the current directory into the Docker image and install any dependencies listed in a `requirements.txt` file.

     If you want to use a custom Dockerfile, you can specify the path to the Dockerfile using the `DeploymentImage` class: